classic-os/classic-os-app/src/docs/ROADMAP.md

 * DEX V3 NFT LPs share common UI modules across networks

 ### Native Flows, No Embedding
 Classic OS implements **native interaction flows** for supported actions and does **not embed third-party dapp UIs**.

 External products are **linked and surfaced**, not embedded.

 ---

-## Testnet Policy

-Testnets exist to validate:

-* Protocol adapters
-* Network-specific UX
-* Action gating and capability detection

-Classic OS does **not**:

-* Market testnets as products
-* Guarantee protocol parity on testnets
-* Treat testnets as long-lived user destinations

----